 About the Complex that was Once a Turkish Train Station and Today is a Lively and Vibrant Outing ComplexIt was born as a train station that from here metal tracks left on the Jaffa-Jerusalem line.
 This station operated between 1892-1948 and is considered the first rail line in Israel.
-The station then included the station building and its facilities, the Willand Templar Courthouse, who the father of the family near his family's factory, which produced floor tiles, brinks, and cement for construction.
+The station then included the station building and its facilities, the Templar Willand house, who the father built near the family's factory, which produced floor tiles, brinks, and cement for construction.
 The factory near the station enabled the Templar company to move products to Jerusalem and the Jaffa port, and ship easily to Europe.

 At the end of the British mandate that station was being used mainly for military purposed, a military that built a camp, lead trainings, and transferred armor to Britain, during their evacuation of Israel.
-It went back to be used up until the eruption of the War of Independence.
+It was used until the eruption of the War of Independence.

-After the establishment of Israel, the stations were neglected for many years.
+After the establishment of Israel, the station was neglected for many years.
 Lately, the city of Tel Aviv has renovated the complex and expanded it, as an entertainment and going out area.
-The restorations and renovations put an emphasis on preserving the original design and decorations on the historic buildings, a part of the railway line was restored.
-There are now 22 buildings from different time periods, all this on 20,000 meters squared.
+The restorations and renovations put an emphasis on preserving the original design and decorations on the historic buildings, and part of the railway line was restored.
+There are now 22 buildings from different time periods, all this on 20,000 square meters.

 About the Train ItselfEven though it was a technological advancement in Israel, the first train to arrive in Israel was anything but modern.
 It went slowly and took 4 hours to get from Jaffa to Jerusalem.
-This line also had its limitations, during its first years the train only went in each direction one time.
+This line also had its limitations, during its first years the train only went in each direction once a day.